Molly Schaus

 Molly Patricia Schaus (born July 29, 1988) is an American retired ice hockey goaltender and coach.
 As a member of the United States women's national ice hockey team, she was a two-time Olympic medalist and five-time World Championship medalist.
 She was drafted 2nd overall by the Boston Blades in the 2011 CWHL Draft.

 Early life

 Schaus was born in Voorhees, New Jersey and shortly after moved to the Minneapolis, Minnesota.
-There she learned to skate on the back yard pond with her brothers, Mike and Steve.
-At age 7 she and her family relocated to Naperville, Illinois and began her early years of formal hockey.
-During these years Molly played hockey for Team Illinois.
+There she learned to skate on the back yard pond with her older brothers.
+At age 7 she and her family relocated to Naperville, Illinois and began her early years of formal hockey with the Naperville Sabres and Team Illinois.
+After watching Team USA take home the gold medal in 1998, the first Olympic Games to include women's hockey, Schaus became hooked.
 She again relocated after her freshman year in high school (Benet Academy of Lisle, Illinois) to Natick, Massachusetts.
 Playing for both Deerfield Academy and Assabet Valley during her high school years, she was recruited to play hockey at Boston College.
-After completing her Olympic Team commitment, she returned to Boston College to finish her senior year.
-Her family now lives in Natick.
-She has two brothers, Steven and Michael, and is the daughter of David and Cathy Schaus.
+After taking a leave of absence after her junior year to compete in the 2010 Olympics, she returned to Boston College to finish her senior year.
+Schaus graduated from the Lynch School of Education with a degree in Human Development and a minor in Biology.